User:

 Divide into pairs to discuss these questions:

-In your notebook, write down your reaction to this video.
+In the box below, write down your reaction to this video.
 Consider the following questions:

 Can you as a student take an active role in learning about and caring for the environment?
 Watch these videos to see what some other students are doing.